 - ¼ c maple syrup

-- 1 tsp vanilla extract Pinch of sea salt if your peanut butter is unsalted
+- 1 teaspoon vanilla extract Pinch of sea salt if your peanut butter is unsalted

 - 1 c strawberries fresh or frozen

-- 2 tsp maple syrup or preferred sweetener
+- 2 teaspoon maple syrup or preferred sweetener

 - 1 ½ T chia seeds